Courts briefs: Union Grove man charged with 4th DUI

-Douglas Roder, 43, of Union Grove was charged Tuesday with operating while under the influence-fourth offense and possession of drug paraphernalia.
+Douglas Roder, 43, of Yorkville, was charged Tuesday with operating while under the influence (fourth offense) and possession of drug paraphernalia.

 Roder was arrested Thursday in Bristol after a Wisconsin State Trooper stopped the Toyota sedan he was driving.
 According to the criminal complaint, the trooper believed the driver of the Toyota was driving recklessly on Interstate 94.
 The trooper attempted to stop the vehicle on the interstate, but the driver exited on the southbound exit ramp at Highway 50 before eventually coming to a stop.